Developer(s) – Housemarque & Climax Studios

-As yet another one of these long-since perfected gameplay formulas, there should never have been a problem with the game’s control scheme, and so there isn’t.
-Whilst I remember the payer character having to stand still to attack with projectile weaponry in Baldur’s Gate: Dark Alliance, Housemarque seem to have improved on that aspect of the control scheme in Dead Nation, giving the players the ability to aim with the right analogue stick whilst moving around with the left.
+As yet another one of these long-since-perfected gameplay formulas, there should never have been a problem with the game’s control scheme, and so there isn’t.
+Whilst I remember the payer character having to stand still to attack with projectile weaponry in Baldur’s Gate: Dark Alliance, Housemarque seem to have improved on that aspect of the control scheme in Dead Nation, giving the players the ability to aim with the right analog stick whilst moving around with the left.

 Lifespan – 10/10

-The main story will last about 3 to 4 hours, which is OK for an arcade game, and the one side quest adds that element of replay value to it as well.
-However, like with most games of its kind, this is a game that will only last as long as player’s interest, as the endless mode is in my opinion, even more enjoyable to play than the main story mode.
+The main story will last about 3 to 4 hours, which is OK for an arcade game, and the one-side quest adds that element of replay value to it as well.
+However, like with most games of its kind, this is a game that will only last as long as the player’s interest, as the endless mode is in my opinion, even more, enjoyable to play than the main story mode.

 Storyline – 3/10